joecabezas/joecabezas.github.io/_posts/2022-05-22-nfc-sofa-hack.md

 for download, and if the phone already have it, it will just execute the action, so I am ok with this then.

-What I ended up doing is sending a POST request to my Raspberryi Pi with a unique id that describes the position of this NFC tag, therefore, the actual action of turning on the lights is later decided by the central Raspberryi Pi, the NFC tag only sends the message with it's ID, this allows me to configure
+What I ended up doing is sending a POST request to my Raspberry Pi with a unique id that describes the position of this NFC tag, therefore, the actual action of turning on the lights is later decided by the central Raspberryi Pi, the NFC tag only sends the message with it's ID, this allows me to configure